 Table of Contents

-1) Understanding Google Cloud Functions
+1) What is Google Cloud Functions?

-2) Key concepts of Google Cloud Functions
+2) Key Concepts of Google Cloud Functions

 3) Types of Google Cloud Functions

-3) Setting up Google Cloud Functions
+6) Setting up Google Cloud Functions

-4) Google Cloud Functions example
+7) Creating your first Google Cloud Functions

-Understanding Google Cloud Functions
+8) Google Cloud Functions Example

 Google Cloud Functions is a serverless execution environment provided by Google Cloud Platform (GCP).
 It allows developers to run individual units of code in response to specific events without the need to manage servers or infrastructure.
 These units of code are known as Functions.
 This serverless architecture eliminates the burden of server provisioning, scaling, and maintenance.
 This enables developers to focus solely on writing code and building applications.